GRAVITATION

 \(r\) has no maximum and the photon moves away from the massive object towards infinity.
 For \(b\) sufficiently close to \(b_{crit}\), the photon may circle several times the black hole before escaping to infinity.

-As the geodesic of the photon can be followed in either direction, this case corresponds to that seen above (fig. D).
+In Schwarzschild spacetime, as a geodesic can be followed in either direction, this case corresponds to that seen above (fig. D).

 A photon emitted from the event horizon of a black hole (\(r=R_s\)) can then be released from it under the condition \(b<b_{crit}\) or an emission angle \(>L_{crit}\).

-Trajectory of a photon emitted from a Schwarzschild black hole and back to it after half a revolution
+Trajectory of a photon emitted from a Schwarzschild's black hole and back to it after half a revolution

 Fig. E – Trajectory of a photon emitted from a Schwarzschild black hole and back to it©